avantasia/inventedAttack/README.md

 ##
 I only made this to feed my own curiosity (and for a classroom homework too tbh) since it's not very effective nowadays, but feel free to use it!

+To use it run

+pip install -r requirements.txt

+to install the required dependencies

+./inventedAttack.py <Target IP> <Target port>

+tun run the attack

 David Carracedo Martinez - dcarracedom@uoc.edu 2019

 I actually tried it on some machines and it had 0 impact, probably because